 Diana Crumley, Senior Program Officer, CHCS

-D. Crumley will welcome participants and introduce the webinar topic.
-She will provide a brief overview of how state Medicaid agencies can promote primary care innovation as well as efforts to address HRSNs and health equity in the context of their Medicaid managed care programs.
+D. Crumley welcomed participants and introduce the webinar topic.
+She provided a brief overview of how state Medicaid agencies can promote primary care innovation, as well as efforts to address HRSNs and health equity in the context of their Medicaid managed care programs.

 II.
 Hawaii’s Approach to Addressing Health-Related Social Needs